Skip to main content

 Common Protection Periods:

-- Appraisal contingency: Often tied to financing timeline
+• Appraisal contingency: often tied to the financing timeline

-Here’s the thing — those timelines aren’t suggestions.
-They’re hard deadlines.
-If you’re buying near a DART station or along the DNT Toll Road for the commute, you still need to get inspections done within the specified window.
+Those timelines aren’t suggestions, they’re hard deadlines.
+If you’re buying near a DART station or along the DNT Toll Road for the commute, you still have to get inspections done inside the window.
 I had a buyer a few years back who loved a home in Frisco ISD but dragged his feet on scheduling the inspection.
 By the time the inspector flagged foundation issues, the contingency period had expired.
 He lost $7,500 in earnest money over a scheduling delay.
-That’s a painful lesson.
+A painful lesson.

-This is exactly why I track every single contingency date for my clients.
-I’m talking calendar reminders, check-in calls, the whole deal.
-Missing a deadline by even one day can put your deposit at risk, and that’s money you don’t get back just because you were busy at work.
+This is exactly why I track every contingency date for my clients: calendar reminders, check-in calls, the whole deal.
+Missing a deadline by even one day can put your deposit at risk, and that’s money you don’t get back just because you were slammed at work.

 How Is Earnest Money Applied at Closing?

-Good news — your earnest money doesn’t vanish.
-It becomes part of your home purchase.
-At closing, your deposit gets applied to either your down payment or closing costs, which means less cash out of pocket on the big day.
+Good news, your earnest money doesn’t vanish.
+It becomes part of your purchase.
+At closing, your deposit gets applied to either your down payment or your closing costs, which means less cash out of pocket on the big day.

-Let me put some numbers to it.
-Say you’re buying a $500,000 home in Carroll ISD with a $10,000 earnest money deposit and you’re putting 20% down.
-Instead of bringing $100,000 to closing, you’ll only need $90,000 because your earnest money covers the rest.
-Simple math, but it makes a real difference in how you plan your finances.
+Let me put numbers to it.
+Say you’re buying a $500,000 home in Carroll ISD with a $10,000 earnest deposit and a $100,000 down payment.
+Instead of bringing the full $100,000 to closing, you’d bring $90,000, because your earnest money covers the rest.
+Simple math, but it makes a real difference in how you plan your cash.

-A hundred-something families later, I’ve noticed that some buyers prefer to apply earnest money toward closing costs rather than the down payment.
+Over the years I’ve noticed some buyers prefer to apply earnest money toward closing costs rather than the down payment.
 Why?
-Because it frees up cash for moving expenses, new furniture, or that inevitable first trip to Home Depot.
-Others want every dollar going toward the down payment to shrink their loan amount.
-There’s no wrong answer — it depends on what makes sense for your situation.
+It frees up cash for moving, new furniture, or that inevitable first trip to Home Depot.
+Others want every dollar going to the down payment to shrink their loan.
+There’s no wrong answer, it depends on your situation.

-Your closing officer will spell out exactly where the money goes on your settlement statement, but it’s worth thinking about beforehand so you’re not making that decision on the fly.
+Your closing officer will spell out exactly where the money goes on your settlement statement, but it’s worth thinking through beforehand so you’re not deciding on the fly.

 What Happens If the Sale Falls Through?

 Not every deal makes it to closing.
 That’s just reality, and it doesn’t have to mean you lose your earnest money.
-Texas contracts are designed to protect buyers who follow proper procedures during their contingency periods.
+Texas contracts are built to protect buyers who follow the proper procedures during their contingency periods.

 You’ll typically get your earnest money back if: